By

 As part of a larger collaboration with Hedera, LimeChain built an open source demo showcasing how the HCS could be utilized to integrate existing corporate systems together for a supply chain use case.
 In that case the HCS was used to facilitate synchronization between Microsoft Dynamics ERP and Google Sheets.
 The video below details the particulars of that project.

-Developed by LimeChain as part of our ongoing collaboration with Hedera, the Hedera Token Service (HTS) enables application to mint, configure and manage tokens on Hedera, without having to write and deploy smart contracts.
+Developed by LimeChain as part of our ongoing collaboration with Hedera, the Hedera Token Service (HTS) enables applications to mint, configure, and manage tokens on Hedera, without having to write and deploy smart contracts.
+The HTS streamlines token creation, allowing users to easily issue and manage digital assets on the network.
 Tokens created with the HTS can represent anything from stablecoins to in-game reward coins.

 As mentioned above, Hedera is currently governed by the Hedera Governing Council, a body consisting of up to 39 leading businesses and organizations.
 The council makes decisions over software upgrades, network pricing, treasury management, and more.
 Council membership is term-based and members can serve up to two consecutive three-year terms.